-A book by Hal Edward Runkel, The Self-Centred Marriage: Rebuilding Your “We” by Reclaiming Your “I”, challenged many of my beliefs about marriage.
-It made sense to me that self-centred does not mean self-absorbed.
+A book by Hal Edward Runkel, The Self-Centred Marriage: Rebuilding Your “We” by Reclaiming Your “I”, challenges many of our traditional beliefs about marriage.
+It stresses that being self-centered doesn’t mean we’re being self-absorbed.
 The book explained that:

 “Every great marriage is a self-centred marriage, because a great marriage takes two-centred selves, working to develop themselves as individuals capable of living up to their vows and sharing of themselves for the other’s benefit, without needing the other partner to return the favour.”

 6. You accept that creating a relationship that feels connected takes courage and commitment.